plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/services/identity/README.md

-There are plans to build a unified Observer interface that will supersede the various current Observer interfaces (AccountTracker, OAuth2TokenService, SigninManager, AccountTrackerService).
+There are plans to build a unified Observer interface that will supersede the various current Observer interfaces (AccountTracker, OAuth2TokenService, PrimaryAccountManager, AccountTrackerService).
 However, this functionality has not yet been built.
 Contact blundell@chromium.org with your use case, which can help drive the bringup of this interface.

-## Obtaining the Information of All Accounts

-If you are currently calling AccountTracker::GetAccounts(), AccountTrackerService::GetAccounts(), or OAuth2TokenService::GetAccounts(), the corresponding interface in the Identity Service is IdentityManager::GetAccounts().
-Note the semantics of this method carefully (as described in its documentation).
-In particular, this method returns only accounts that have a refresh token available, which is not necessarily the same behavior as AccountTracker::GetAccounts() or AccountTrackerService::GetAccounts() (but *is* the same behavior as OAuth2TokenService::GetAccounts()).
-If your use case is difficult to implement with the semantics of this method, contact blundell@chromium.org.

 ## Other Needs